-The Minimum and Maximum voltages must fall within the maximum operating conditions specified by the data sheet, but are not required to span the full range.
-Model users will be looking for Minimum and Maximum voltages that will reflect the range of supply voltages for their design, which will usually not stray more than 10% from the nominal voltage.
-If a buffer can be operated at more than one nominal voltage, a separate [Model] should be created for each nominal voltage, with reasonable Minimum and Maximum values for each Typical voltage.
+The minimum and maximum voltages must fall within the maximum operating conditions specified by the data sheet but are not required to span the full range.
+Model users will be looking for minimum and maximum voltages that will reflect the range of supply voltages for their design, which will usually not stray more than 10% from the nominal voltage.
+If a buffer can be operated at more than one nominal voltage, a separate [Model] should be created for each nominal voltage, with reasonable minimum and maximum values for each typical voltage.
 In this case [Model Selector] would be used to allow the user to choose the nominal voltage used for the application.

 There should be consistency among models of the same nominal voltage.
-For example, all 2.5 V buffer models used for one [Component] would be expected to have the same Minimum values and the same Maximum values.
+For example, all 2.5 V buffer models used for one [Component] would be expected to have the same minimum values and the same maximum values.
 Departures from this must be documented.

-5.2.
-Model Switching Behavior Requirements
+5.2 Model Switching Behavior Requirements

-A number of parameters in the [Model] and [Model Spec] sections specify the switching characteristics of input and I/O buffers, in response to waveforms.
+A few parameters in the [Model] and [Model Spec] sections specify the switching characteristics of input and I/O buffers, in response to waveforms.
+These values must be defined the same as in the component datasheet for timing calculations to be correct.

-5.2.1. {LEVEL 3} [Model] Vinl and Vinh reasonable
+5.2.1 {LEVEL 3} [Model] Vinl and Vinh reasonable

 The Vinl and Vinh parameters of the [Model] keyword represent the range of input threshold voltages for a population of buffers.
-The input threshold voltage is that voltage at which a very slowly changing input signal is able to switch the sensed input logic level from low to high or high to low.
-The Vinl and Vinh parameters would correspond to DC values for Vinl and Vinh in a data sheet.
+The Vinl and Vinh parameters would correspond to the threshold values for Vinl and Vinh in a data sheet, in the case where only a single value applies for each, under all conditions.
 The [Model] Vinl and Vinh values must match corresponding values in [Model Spec], when [Model Spec] is present.
-The [Model] Vinl and Vinh values are normally worst case and may correspond to Typical, Minimum, or Maximum values in the [Model Spec] keyword, as appropriate.
+The [Model] Vinl and Vinh values are normally worst case and may correspond to typical, minimum, or maximum values in the [Model Spec] keyword, as appropriate.

 For I/O buffers, Vinl and Vinh values should be below and above, respectively, Vmeas.
 Exceptions to this should be explained in a comment.
-It's uncommon.

-5.2.2. {LEVEL 3} [Model Spec] Vinl and Vinh reasonable
+5.2.2 {LEVEL 3} [Model Spec] Vinl and Vinh reasonable

 Because the input switching uncertainty region defined by the Vinl and Vinh sub-parameters of the [Model] section (See section 5.2.1.) can be affected by power supply fluctuation for many I/O standards, a range may be specified for these parameters in the [Model Spec] section.
-The "Minimum" and "Maximum" values given must be correct for the "Minimum" and "Maximum" values given for the supply voltage in the [Voltage Range] keyword.
+The "minimum" and "maximum" values given must be correct for the "minimum" and "maximum" values given for the supply voltage in the [Voltage Range] keyword.
 Vinl and Vinh are needed only for Input and I/O types of models.

-5.2.3. {LEVEL 3} [Model Spec] Vinl+/- and Vinh+/- complete and reasonable
+5.2.3 {LEVEL 3} [Model Spec] Vinl+/- and Vinh+/- complete and reasonable